-ENACT Partners wish to recognize that the use of the term 'Indigenous Peoples', while aligned across the global policy processes this document intends to engage, is not consistently adopted nor used among all ENACT partners.
+1 ENACT Partners wish to recognise that the use of the term 'Indigenous peoples', while aligned across the global policy processes this document intends to engage, is not consistently adopted nor used among all ENACT Partners.

 © Bioversity International - Md.
 Akhlas Uddin